charlesweir/WordImagesAndTables/README.md

 The plug-in works on the latest (2021) Microsoft Office installations: Word for Windows version 16, and Word for Mac version 16.
 It does not support Word 365 online, since that doesn't support VBA (or floating images and tables, either).

-## The Functions (and When to Use Them)
+## <a name="instructions"/> The Functions (and When to Use Them)

 The plug-in creates six new buttons in the *Layout* tab:

 **New Figure**: creates a new figure in a frame with a figure caption, plus a reference to it at the insertion point.
-It uses a placeholder figure; use the **Replace Picture** button to chose another.
-It puts the frame at the top of the page; use the **Reposition** button to move the frame around, or **Relayout Document** to rearrange all the frames.
+It uses a placeholder figure; use the **Replace Picture** button to chose another, and edit the caption accordingly.
+You can resize the image and the frame will expand or contract to fit.
+The frame starts at the top of the page; use the **Reposition** button to move the frame around, or **Relayout Document** to rearrange all the frames.
+In two-column mode, **New Figure** fits the figure to a single column; to make a double-width figure, select the frame and drag a corner to make it bigger than a column, then click **Reposition** to expand it to the full width.

 **New Table**: creates a new table in a frame with a caption, plus a reference to it at the insertion point.
 Replace the table with what you want.
 The frame starts at the bottom of the page; again, use  **Reposition** or **Relayout Document** to move it around.